 Deliberate violations of eye safety laws can qualify as gross negligence by the employer.
 In cases of gross negligence, an injured worker can file a private lawsuit against the employer outside of the workers’ comp system.

 Unlike the limitations of the workers’ comp system, private lawsuits can include full payment of medical bills, replacement services, out-of-pocket expenses, all lost wages, and a separate amount for pain and suffering.
 In severe cases, the court can also award punitive damages.

 You and your attorney can also file a third-party lawsuit against any individual or business, aside from your employer, whose negligence contributed to your injury.
 For example, you could pursue the manufacturer of defective machinery or tools involved which caused your eye injury.

 Fighting the Insurance Company

 You have too much to lose by fighting the insurance company on your own.
-It costs nothing to find out what a skilled workplace injury attorney can do for you.
+Most workers’ compensation lawyers offer free consultations.
+It costs nothing to find out what a skilled personal injury attorney can do for you.

 How Much is Your Injury Claim Worth?

 Find out now with a FREE case review from an attorney…

 Eye Injury at Work Questions & Answers